iblazhko/eventsourced-processmanager/README.md

 Alternative approach to that is to use Event Sourcing, where each decision made in a process is explicitly recorded into the process' event stream.

-A process state is a simple fold of those events, and at any point the process manager needs to make a decision (based on some kind of a trigger - e.g. an external message or passage of time), we produce a new process decision event and add it to the process event stream.
+A process state is a simple fold of those events, and at any point when the process manager needs to make a decision (based on some kind of a trigger - e.g. an external message or passage of time), we produce a new process decision event and add it to the process event stream.

-Worth noting that the process decision events are just that - they are only records of a decision we made and no actual actions are taken by the process manager itself, it delegates this responsibility to other components (typically that would be another aggregate).
+Worth noting that the process decision events are just that - they are only records of decisions we made and no actual actions are taken by the process manager itself, it delegates these responsibilities to other components (typically that would be another aggregate).

 This solution explores an option of building event-sourced process manager